 Norfolk County Council (the County Council) is committed to protecting the privacy and security of your personal information.
 By personal information, we mean information which, by itself or with other data available to the County Council, can be used to identify you.

-The General Data Protection Regulations (GDPR) amend the Data Protection Act 1998 as from 25 May 2018 and this notice has been produced in compliance with the GDPR.
+The General Data Protection Regulation (GDPR) amended the Data Protection Act 1998 on 25 May 2018.
+This notice has been produced in compliance with the GDPR.

 In summary, this privacy notice: